Tim Hutton

 Areas of Practice

 Andy joined H+R in 2012.
-Recent areas of work include historic research of buildings and local areas for the inclusion in conservation management plans and national databases, energy management (both building and conservation) and the interpretation of associated data for key buildings in the National Trust’s portfolio, as well as degree day analysis used to help focus future goals and milestones for energy efficiency.
+Recent areas of work include historic research of buildings and local areas for inclusion in conservation management plans and national databases, energy management (both building and conservation) and the interpretation of associated data for key buildings in the National Trust’s portfolio, as well as degree day analysis used to help focus future goals and milestones for energy efficiency.

-His interest lies in continuing to integrate his scientific background with his interest and knowledge for the conservation of historic buildings and areas.
+His interest lies in continuing to integrate his scientific background with his interest and knowledge of the conservation of historic buildings and areas.
 Particular areas of interest are environmental monitoring and building pathology and diagnosis leading to the rectification of building failures.

 Clive Stonehill